SeriouslyInc/tylertate/works/_posts/2017-08-10-lux-flight-search-app.markdown

 cover_image: "/resources/images/work/lux/cover_image.jpg"
 ---

+Flight booking is standard fare.
+You enter your destination, specificy travel dates, and look for the lowest price.
+As the rise of budget airlines proves, cost is king for most of us.

+But not everyone.
+For the rare few who need help lightening their wallets, airlines are there to oblige.
+For a mere $25,000 you can fly first-class from San Francisco to Dubai and sleep in your private room, lounge around the bar, feast on a five-course meal, and even visit the spa or shower, all while cruising along at 30,000 feet.
+Or so I'm told.

 <figure class="large">
 	<img src="/resources/images/work/lux/lux-1-overview.jpg" alt="Lux.
 Luxury travel, reimagined." />
 	<figcaption>A concept flight-booking app for luxury and business-class travelers.</figcaption>
 </figure>

-Flight booking is standard fare.
-You enter your destination, specificy your travel dates, and look for the lowest price possible.
-As the rise of budget airlines proves, cost is king for most of us.

-But not everyone.
-For the rare few who need help lightening their wallets, airlines are there to oblige.
-For a mere $25,000 you can fly first class from San Francisco to Dubai and sleep in your private room, lounge around the bar, have a five-course meal, and even visit the spa or shower, all while cruising along at 30,000 feet.
-Or so I'm told.

-Most travel websites and apps cater to us price-sensitive hoi polloi.
-But what would an app geared towards luxury travelers look like?
-It's been a while since I designed an iOS app, so I thought it could be a useful exercise to spend a day or two designing such an app.
+Most travel websites and apps cater to us price-sensitive masses. *But what would an app geared towards luxury travelers look like?* It's been a while since I designed an iOS app, so I thought it'd be a useful exercise to flex some of those design muscles and reimagine what a luxury travel app might look like.
 Here's what I came up with.

 > The brief: design a flight-booking app for luxury travelers.